ROBUST-MIPS: A Combined Skeletal Pose and Instance Segmentation Dataset for Laparoscopic Surgical Instruments: Methods

 \figref{fig:fig2} provides schematic examples of an articulated surgical tool and a rigid surgical tool, each illustrating the typical placement of these keypoints.
 For articulated instruments such as bipolar clamps, blunt graspers, and scissors, which have tips that can open and consist of two parts (shaft and tip), four keypoints are typically annotated: \texttt{EntryPoint}, \texttt{HingePoint}, \texttt{Tip1}, and \texttt{Tip2}.
 Rigid instruments like dissection hooks and probes also consist of a shaft and a tip, but their tips cannot open, resulting in three annotated keypoints: \texttt{EntryPoint}, \texttt{HingePoint}, and \texttt{Tip1}.
 Importantly, in our ROBUST-MIPS dataset, every surgical instrument is annotated using the same four keypoint categories: \texttt{EntryPoint}- \texttt{HingePoint}-\texttt{Tip1}-\texttt{Tip2}.
-However, the visibility status of each keypoint is crucial and is explicitly stored for each frame.
-The visibility labels include \texttt{visible}, \texttt{occluded}, and \texttt{missing}.
-For example, even though rigid instruments physically have at most three keypoints, annotations still record four keypoints, with the fourth point marked as \texttt{missing}.
-This unified structure ensures consistency in data representation across different tool types and scenarios.
+However, the visibility status of each keypoint is crucial and is explicitly stored for each frame. \reversemarginpar \marginnote{$R_{1}C_{1}$\\ $R_{2}C_{2c}$} \revmod{ The visibility labels are categorized into three states based on the visibility and inferability of the keypoint: \begin{itemize} \item \texttt{visible}: The keypoint is clearly visible in the image. \item \texttt{occluded}: The keypoint is not directly visible (e.g., covered by tissue or located slightly outside the FoV) but its position can be reliably inferred based on the instrument's mostly rigid geometry or symmetry. \item \texttt{missing}: The keypoint is completely out of view with insufficient cues for inference, or physically does not exist (e.g., the second tip of a rigid tool). \end{itemize} While the definition of \texttt{visible} keypoints appears straightforward, the assignment of \texttt{missing} and \texttt{occluded} labels in specific scenarios can be practically challenging depending.
+Illustrative cases are shown in \figref{fig:fig2} and \figref{fig:visiblity}, detailed as follows: